【嘉義 佐一茶屋】Chaya Zoy in Chiayi, Taiwan

 ༘ 🌱☁️ 🍵 .˚

-the teahouse location
+the location

-Located inconspicuously among neighboring shops, Chaya Zoy (佐一茶屋) reveals itself as a hidden oasis, easily overlooked by casual passersby.
-Despite its unassuming facade, the restaurant stands out as a relatively new addition compared to the surrounding establishments.
+Located inconspicuously among neighboring shops, Chaya Zoy reveals itself as a hidden oasis, easily overlooked by casual passersby.

 The exterior exudes a modernized, wooden Japanese aesthetic, complemented by Noren (暖簾, Japanese dividers) extending from the entrance, casting gentle shadows inside.

-afternoon tea experience
+afternoon tea highlights

 Since we skipped lunch because we were hiking in Alishan, our afternoon tea adventure morphed into a huge feast with a huge variety of afternoon tea treats and some savory dishes on our table!